EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ~~~

 The output is annotated in some detail [here](/docs/outputs/lmfa_output/#display-tags-parsed-in-the-input-file)

-The [early part of the standard output](docs/outputs/lmfa_output/#header-lattice-and-symmetry-blocks) is of limited interest,
+The [early part](/docs/outputs/lmfa_output/#header-lattice-and-symmetry-blocks) is mostly of limited interest,
 but the header has this line:

 ~~~